skibon02/sparkles/README.md

 ## ✧ Main parts
 - **sparkles**: Ready-to-use library for capturing events and saving them to file in lightweight encoded format.
-- **sparkles-core**: Common functionality for std and no_std (todo) version of sparkles.
+- **sparkles-core**: Common functionality for std and no_std (todo) version of sparkles and protocol packets.
 - **sparkles-macro**: instant_event! and range_event_start! macro to encode event name into integer value.
-- **sparkles-parser**: This binary will parse tracing data, decode events and save them to file in Perfetto protobuf format.
+- **sparkles-parser**: Provides easy to use way of converting recorded trace data to Perfetto format as well as library for realtime parsing.

 ## ✧ How to use
 1. Add sparkles as a dependency to your project